Summary: A Treatise of Human Nature (page 11)

 In order to reconcile which contradictions the imagination is apt to feign something unknown and invisible, which it supposes to continue the same under all these variations; and this unintelligible something it calls a substance 5.

-Thus is born the idea of substance, a reconciling idea, and therefore a consoling one, since it carries within it both change and permanence, hence identity.
+Thus is born the idea of substance—a reconciling idea, and therefore a consoling one, since it holds together both change and permanence, and hence identity.

-Substance therefore has no ontological reality: it is a pure product of the imagination, intended to reconcile two opposing tendencies in the mind.
+Substance therefore has no ontological reality: it is a pure product of the imagination, designed to reconcile two opposing tendencies in the mind.

-Substance resolves a second contradiction, between the compound nature of the parts we perceive (colour, flavour, shape...) and the simplicity of the object.
+Substance resolves a second contradiction as well: between the compound nature of the parts we perceive (colour, flavour, shape, and so on) and the simplicity of the object.
 Substance serves as a principle of union or cohesion among these qualities, and as what may give the compound object a title to be call'd one thing, notwithstanding its diversity and composition

 6.